ITU-BDSA2024-GROUP30/Chirp/docs/Jas.md

 # Introduction
 This is the official project report for the _Chirp!_ application developed as part of the Analysis, Design, and Software Architecture course at ITU.
-The report provides an overview of the projects design, architecture, development process, and ethical considerations.
+The report provides an overview of the project's design, architecture, development process, and ethical considerations.

 The primary goal of this report is to document the technical and collaborative aspect of the project.
-The application is an X-like (previously known as Twitter) application, that share a lot the same functionalities.
-To create the application, a number of different technologies were used, e.g., ASP.NET Core and SQLite.
+The application is an X-like[^whatisx] application, that share a lot of the same functionalities.
+In order to create the application a number of different technologies were used, e.g. ASP.NET Core and SQLite.

+ [^whatisx]:'Reminicent of the website 'X', previously known as Twitter'

 # User Activities
 For unauthenticated users, common actions could include browsing Cheeps on the public timeline or viewing a specific Author's timeline, which shows only Cheeps made by that Author.
 The user journey for this _Chirp!_ use case is illustrated in the following User Flow diagram: